 Next, move northwards to Imperia city.
 This medieval city has a lot to offer to any visitor.
 It contains numerous museums which are great for you to visit and explore.

 Enjoy Live Performances at the Villa Grock Circus and Museum

 This building doubles up as a circus and a museum.
 It comprises a circus room, music, emotions room, and a film art room.
 Several events and live performances are held in the building every quite often.

 At any given time, you might pop in and catch a show.
 Being a circus, you may get the opportunity to enjoy plays and other fun-filled performances.
-Take care that you do not crack your rib because the comedians here are very funny.
+Take care that you do not crack your rib because the comedians here are hilarious.

 Being adjacent to deep waters, the city of Imperia has served as a navy base for the Italian troops.
 The Naval Museum of Imperia gives you a peek at Italy’s maritime past.

 It opens every Saturday from 4.30 pm local time.
-Unlike most naval museums of its kind, it is dedicated to the furtherance of the modern navy.
+Unlike most naval museums of its kind, this one relates to the furtherance of the modern navy.
 You will get to see the latest warships and other water-based combat weapons.

 Find out how to make the Olive Oil at the Museo dell’ Olivo Carlo Carli

 The entire Riviera area and the adjacent hinterland is excellent for olive production.
 No other museum lets you explore these better than this Museo dell’ Olivo Carlo Carli.

 In the museum, you will get to explore the olive tree and its oil production alongside other pertinent issues.
-You will subsequently appreciate the significant contributions that this wonderful plant has made to the entire region.
+You will subsequently appreciate the significant contributions that this beautiful plant has made to the entire region.

 10 Days in the Italian Riviera: Day III – Alassio